Pexapark Cookies Policy

 What are cookies?

 Cookies are small files of letters and numbers downloaded on to your computer when you access certain websites.
 In general, cookies allow a website to recognize a user’s computer.
 These technologies are generally used to monitor and analyse your interactions with the Solution and/or to enable us to improve the Solution and its functionalities, including customizing the Solution and related services, depending on your interactions.
-We may also use Cookies to measure and monitor the traffic and use of the Solution and its performance.
+We may also use Cookies to measure and monitor the traffic and use of the Solution and Services and their performance.

 Cookies are generally divided in four categories:

 C. Advertising Cookies.
-These cookies are used to better understand user interests and to display more relevant advertisements.
+These cookies are used to better understand user interests and display more relevant advertisements.

 The Cookies we use